KOWLOR/DaftPunKonsole/README.md

     bower install
     middleman server

-Now supports Qwerty, Qwertz, Azerty
+Now supports Qwerty, Qwertz, Azerty.

 More sounds, and more features to come.

 Thanks.